-Many developers using modern frontend frameworks can quickly become overwhelmed with all of the setup and configuration required to get a simple application up-and-running.
+Many developers using modern front-end frameworks can quickly become overwhelmed with all the setup and configuration required to get a simple application up-and-running.
 What used to take minutes in the early JavaScript and jQuery days now seems to require hours to get package managers, linters, task runners and testing tools all working together.
-To combat this tooling fatigue, Vue.js offers a command-line utility that provides all the app set-up and configuration for you, so you can get to coding in minutes.
-It's an extensible tool that is perfect for most projects, provides a variety of templates for Webpack, PWA and basic usage and also scaffolds production-ready code from the first command.
+To combat this tooling fatigue, the React team supports a tool called Create-React-App, a command-line utility that provides all the app set-up and configuration for you, so you can get to coding in minutes.
+It's an extensible tool that is perfect for most early projects, and you can "eject" into a full configuration at any point if your needs expand beyond what the tool provides, out-of-the-box.